 Only describe, don’t explain.

 Epoché is the step of first being skeptical of self, before addressing challenging or new phenomena.
 Underpinned by both examination of the disciplines of true knowledge development (epignosis) and the repository of vetted and accepted knowledge (gnosis).
 If someone relates a challenging observation to you, you suspend disposition (remain silent), and catalog it.
-If you toss it out based upon a fallacy, trivial flaw, improbability, fear, disdain, doubt, or terminal disinterest – then you are a cynic, not a skeptic.
+If you toss it out based upon it being a ‘claim’, or by fallacy, trivial flaw, perceived personal cleverness, plausible deniability, straw man, improbability, fear, disdain, doubt, debunking, or terminal disinterest – then you are a cynic, not a skeptic.

 Where one is corrupt in their skepticism, there also will they be corrupt in their heart.

 Of course the ethics (practice methods or praxis) of Ethical Skepticism are not really new.
 However to most people, because of the false form of skepticism (cynical doubt) thrust upon them daily by agenda driven forces, Ethical Skepticism does appear to constitute novel and heretical thinking.
 An ethical skeptic examines the practice methods of those purporting to deliver a set of information which is being claimed as false, to discern their skill in applying epoché in such a process.
 This because, the modern pop/lay definitions outlining the mindset of persons who identify themselves as skeptics often include some version of the task of ‘carefully scrutinizing claim validity,’ obfuscating, complicating, ‘doubting’ and ‘demanding proof’.

 What distinguishes a good skeptic is not what one knows (critical thinking).
 Rather a good skeptic realizes both how risky or plenary that knowledge is, and what one should do when one does not know; or encounters novel information or new ideas.